Maple Leafs hand Capitals sixth consecutive home loss 5-3 | Federal News Network

-The Capitals bounced back after falling behind less than three minutes in, and dug out of a 3-1 hole to tie it in the third period on Tom Wilson’s second goal of the game.
-Vitek Vanecek stopped the first 16 shots he faced in relief of Ilya Samsonov, but couldn’t make a save on Sandin’s shot after young defenseman Martin Fehervary was stripped of the puck in the corner.
+“It’s our building and we’re not getting it done,” Laviolette said.
+“It’s got to be better.”

-Pierre Engvall added an empty-netter with 1:01 left to seal Washington’s 10th loss in its last 13 home games.
+Despite a mounting sense of urgency three weeks from the trade deadline, it did not get better against Toronto.
+The Capitals again allowed the first goal — Michael Bunting’s 19th of the season 2:35 in — and imploded by giving up two more in the final couple of minutes of the opening period.

-Goaltending and defensive miscues were to blame for the latest defeat.
-Fehervary wiped out in the corner on Michael Bunting’s goal 2:35 in, William Nylander beat Samsonov five-hole and Justin Holl scored on a net-front scramble with 1.6 seconds left in the first period.
+Young defenseman Martin Fehervary wiped out in the corner on Bunting’s goal, William Nylander beat Ilya Samsonov five-hole and Justin Holl scored on a net-front scramble with 1.6 seconds left in the first period.
+Laviolette yanked Samsonov at intermission after allowing the three goals on 10 shots and confirmed it was a coach’s decision and not injury related.

-Samsonov was pulled at the first intermission after giving up three goals on 10 shots.
+“The ending of that first period was tough,” Laviolette said.
+“We let up two goals towards the end of the first period and that’s not good.”

-Toronto has won three in a row, though this was another performance that does not inspire confidence about the playoff-bound team being able to keep the puck out of its own net.
-Two nights after winning 10-7 at Detroit, the Maple Leafs needed every bit of their offense with Petr Mrazek again struggling in goal.
+After Conor Sheary’s goal in the first, Tom Wilson scored twice to pull the Capitals even.
+Then defenseman Rasmus Sandin put Toronto ahead with a 4-on-4 goal with 3:23 left, and Pierre Engvall sealed it with an empty-netter.

 UP NEXT